webdevholland/100-days-of-code/log.md

 **Today's Summary Progress**:  Moved on to next video in Brad Schiff's JavaScript course (see Links for the day).
 "Scope & Context (Part 1)".

 **Quick Notes**:
 * *Haven't actually gone to bed!
 Dozed off on couch, got up around 3 am and started working on computer (first spent time pulling together notes for my other challenge, [#100DaysOfFitness](http://bit.ly/100DaysOfFitnessFullLog)).
-Will be back working on #100DaysOfCode again later today.
+Will be back working on #100DaysOfCode again later today for Day 6.
 *
 *
 *